G. LANCE CALKIN (1859/1936) - PAGE 1

 Lance Calkin's work visible on the WWW?

-3. The Art Renewal Centre (ARC) has two images of the artist on their page.
+2. The Art Renewal Centre (ARC) has 2 images of the artist on their page - click on 'Images of the Artist'.
 Both courtesy of Mr. Don Kurtz, Director of Photographic Resources at ARC.
 But now see images of the artist at the top of this page.
+They also have no less than 38 images of the artist's work, all visible here.

 i) 'Portrait of a WW1 Officer' a 1917 oil painting of 30 x 24 inches (did not sell on Mar.
 14, 2006 at Gorringes, Worthing, U.K.).
 Estimated sale price of GBP 500 to 800.